camtrees/camtrees.github.io/changelog/index.md

 ### Python

-* Allow for EpiCollect MAP_INDEX when retrieving data
+* Allow for specification of EpiCollect MAP_INDEX when retrieving data

 ### SQL Tables